midorikocak/json-archetypes/README.md

 If you think the property is absolutely necessary, contribute to this repo :)

-Mostly, developers want to add properties to the Archetypes that are relevant only to the application they want to make.
+Keep in mind, developers mostly want to add properties to the Archetypes that are relevant only to the application they want to make.
 Nothing wrong with that.
-But, there are infinite use-cases for the Archetypes, and if we attached properties for each use case, we’d have infinite bloat.
+But, there are infinite use-cases for the Archetypes, and if we created Archetype properties for each use case, we’d have infinite bloat.

 The solution is to make **meta** objects for each Archetype record and save them in your own app's database.
 For example, make a meta record in your database that relates to Product Archetype ID 881JKS0A891.
 In that meta record you can extend that product with properties like views, SEO keywords, etc.